 There are many different ways to experience the sights and sounds of Southwest Louisiana.
 From kayaks to bikes to pontoons, check through the list below to see which is right for you.
 While you're at it, don't forget to experience the Creole Nature Trail All-American Road.
 See alligators and numerous bird species, walk along beaches and boardwalks and experience the natural splendor of Louisiana's coastal marshlands.

 You will also want to check out Sam Houston Jones State Park or stroll out onto the Wetland Walkway at the Sabine National Wildlife Refuge for an up-close view of alligators and the majesty of the marsh.
-Stroll, birdwatch, picnic or shell at Holly or Rutherford Beach, part of 26 miles of natural Gulf of Mexico beaches.
+Stroll, birdwatch, picnic or shell at Holly Beach or Rutherford Beach, part of 26 miles of natural Gulf of Mexico beaches.